speakeasy-sdks/firehydrant-go-sdk/docs/sdks/scim/README.md

 | ------------------ | ------------------ | ------------------ |
 | sdkerrors.SDKError | 4XX, 5XX           | \*/\*              |

-## CreateUser
+## ReplaceUser

-SCIM endpoint to create and provision a new User.
-This endpoint will provision the User, which allows them to accept their account throught their IDP or via the Forgot Password flow.
+PUT SCIM endpoint to update a User.
+This endpoint is used to replace a resource's attributes.

 ### Example Usage